kkoomen/qbr/README.md

 ### Calibrate mode

-The default color scheme are the most prominent colors for white, yellow, red, orange, blue and green.
+The default color scheme contains the most prominent colors for white, yellow, red, orange, blue and green.
 If this can't detect your cube its colors properly then you can use calibrate mode.